uibcdf/Ixtlilton-Tools/docs/contents/user/guide/dot_files_and_directories.md

 unset __conda_setup
 ```

+The administrators put these lines in '/opt/etc/user\_bashrc' to have these orders centralized for
+all users in case the configuration of conda changes in Ixtlilton.

-You can define the behaviour of your terminal, prompt, commands history record, etc. But to conclude this section, let's pay attention to the piece of code in your '$HOME/.bashrc':
+What other things can you do with you '.bashrc'?
+You can define the behaviour of your terminal, prompt, commands history record, etc. But to conclude this section, let's pay attention to the piece of code in your '\$HOME/.bashrc':

 ```bash
 # My alias definitions